nevertrollsh/nt-gg-api/README.md

 | menu(options, type, description(optional)) | Creates a menu.
 Scroll down to view further indormation about this. | options: table, type: int(1, or 2), description: string |

 ## Database API
+These functions are not implemented yet due to some issues.
+Do not use these in your scripts until a proper fix comes.
 | Function | Usage | Params |
 |----------|-------|--------|
 | db.save(variable, value) | Saves a variable to the database. | variable: string, value: string |